professor/waste-workshop/README.md

 ## Wrap-up

 This workshop was originally created by Todd Sedano.
 If you want to learn more about his research into software development, check out his papers on research gate.
+I'll be giving you a book chapter.

 ## (Optional) Collect feedback